 No preservative chemicals are used during the manufacturing process and you’ll be able to select from traditional wooden shades to replicate timber such as natural oak and walnut or opt for a modern twist with sleek black or slate grey.

 Skip the splinters (and the hard work!)

-Better still, you can even paint your composite decking with specialist paint should you decide to give your outdoor area a makeover, so you get all of the benefits of traditional wooden decking without all of the hard work!
+Better still, you can even paint your decking with specialist paint should you decide to give your outdoor area a makeover, so you get all of the benefits of traditional wooden decking without all of the hard work!

 Capped decking boards

 For extra protection, capped composite decking boards also come with an extra layer added to improve water and stain resistance.
 These polymer sleeves significantly improve the life span of your decking and help to prevent colour fade which can happen after a few years in sunny spots.

 This waterproof shell is slip-free and adds that little extra peace of mind for those looking at giving composite decking a try.